mgold/elm-socketio/README.md

 #Socket.io for Elm

 This is a work in progress.
-Feedback on the API is welcome.
+The API is subject to change dramatically.

 For documentation, see `SocketIO.elm`.